EQAR/deqar-docs/docs/DEQAR_overview.md

 [DEQAR High Level Data Model](img/DEQARPhysicalERDiagram_Design31_20-01-18_highlevel.jpg)

-While institutional information will largely be managed by EQAR based on data from ETER/OrgReg, registered agency users are invited to submit information on external quality assurance reports including information about the study programme concerned, if applicable.
+Registered agency users are invited to submit information on external quality assurance reports including information about the study programme concerned, if applicable.
+On the other hand, institutional information will largely be managed by EQAR based on data from ETER/OrgReg.
 Further information on the type of information to be collected and stored in DEQAR can be found in the [Operational Model](https://eqar.eu/fileadmin/eqar_internal/MD/MD6/Database_of_External_QA_Results_Report_Model_v3.pdf), section 5.3, page 36.

 DEQAR has also included a **Country** entity, which contains information on the official external quality assurance regime in each DEQAR-related country---a country which either hosts an EQAR-registered agency or hosts an institution evaluated by a EQAR-registered agency.